Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 As the temperatures rise and the Hampshire countryside bursts into summer bloom, it’s only natural to want to head outside with your dog.
-But walking dogs in hot weather can pose serious health risks, from burnt paws to deadly heatstroke.
-In this blog, we’ll look at everything you need to know to walk your dog safely when the weather warms up – including signs of overheating, safe times to walk, and practical tips to keep your dog cool and comfortable.
+However, walking dogs in hot weather can pose serious health risks, from burnt paws to deadly heatstroke.
+In this blog, we’ll look at everything you need to know to walk your dog safely when the weather warms up.
+This includes signs of overheating, safe times to walk, and practical tips to keep your dog cool and comfortable.

 Why Hot Weather Is Dangerous for Dogs

 Dogs are more vulnerable to heat than we are.
 Unlike humans, who cool down by sweating, dogs regulate their temperature primarily by panting.
-This isn’t always efficient, especially in humid conditions or when they’re exercising.
-Flat-faced (brachycephalic) breeds like Bulldogs and Pugs are particularly at risk, as are puppies, older dogs, and those with health conditions or thick coats.
+This method isn’t always efficient.
+It becomes even less effective in humid conditions or when they’re exercising.
+Flat-faced (brachycephalic) breeds, such as Bulldogs and Pugs, are particularly at risk.
+Puppies, older dogs, and those with certain health conditions or thick coats also need extra care.

 The Main Risks:

-• Overexertion: Dogs don’t always know their limits—especially energetic breeds who love a run.
+Overexertion: Dogs don’t always recognize their limits—especially energetic breeds who love to run.

 When Is It Too Hot to Walk Your Dog?

-The general rule of thumb is that anything over 20°C (68°F) could be risky depending on humidity, breed, and time of day.
+The general rule of thumb is that anything over 20°C (68°F) could be risky.
+Factors such as humidity, breed, and time of day can affect this.
 Once it hits 24°C+, it's best to avoid walks altogether unless you're out very early or late.

 The Tarmac Test